gardener/diki/README.md

 If you install via GitHub releases, you need to put the diki binary on your path.

-You can also install diki using these commands:
+You can also install diki using this code snippet:
 ```bash
 # Example for macOS